amir-cardiolab/PCNDE/README.md

 PCNDE_train_QS.jl has the momentum and continuity equation training.

 PCNDE_InferenceFitPressure.ipynb has the PCNDE model in inference mode, and the pressure model in training/inference mode.
 This jupyter notebook also has some of the plots from the paper, for example parts of Fig. 4, Fig. 5, Fig. 6 and Fig. 7.
+Note that some of the heatmaps don't render well on GitHub so they have been commented out.